In Zimbabwe's crisis, 'we cannot talk of Christmas anymore'

 Changing one's salary into foreign currency can be a nightmare.

-Ndlovu gets his $450 monthly salary in mobile money.
+Ndlovu gets $450 every month in mobile money.
 His bank, like every other bank in the country, no longer issues foreign currency for electronic bank balances, even though the government insists that mobile money and bond notes are on par with the dollar.

 "The black market is my only option.
 We are innocent people just trying to survive, but the government has turned us into criminals," Ndlovu told The Associated Press.